Tips for Contact Center Agents to Handle Difficult Customers

 2. Show Empathy and Understanding

 Empathy is a powerful tool in customer service.
-When a customer feels heard and understood, they are more likely to calm down and work towards a resolution.
-Use empathetic language to show that you recognize their feelings and situation.
+Medical staff such as a HIPAA compliant virtual assistant must be able to make a patient feel heard and understood.
+They are then more likely to calm down and work towards a resolution should an issue arise.
+If you encounter a difficult customer, use empathetic language to show that you recognize their feelings and situation.
 Phrases like “I understand how frustrating this must be” or “I’m sorry you’re experiencing this issue” can go a long way in building rapport.
 Be sure to sound genuine, as sounding like you are speaking lines from a script can annoy customers further.
 Empathy not only helps in soothing the customer but also sets a collaborative tone for resolving the problem.

 3. Keep Your Communication Clear and Professional